yehchanyoo/yehchanyoo.github.io/index.md

 # About Me

-## Welcome to My Portfolio Website!
+**Welcome to My Portfolio Website!**

 <img src="yehchan_yoo_profile_pic.jpeg">

-My name is Yeh Chan (Yehchan) Yoo; I recently graduated from the University of California, Berkeley, having studied Statistics and Political Economy + minored in Data Science as an undergraduate!
-I graduated in December 2023.
+My name is Yeh Chan (Yehchan) Yoo!
+I am a statistics/data scientist/data analyst who recently graduated from the University of California, Berkeley, in December 2023 -- having studied Statistics and Political Economy + minored in Data Science as an undergraduate!

-This website was built to host some of my research work in the last several years; I sincerely hope you enjoy reading and interacting with my work!
+This website was built to host some of the research work I did during the last few years; I sincerely hope you enjoy reading and interacting with my work!

 (The work I have below is arranged by creation date from most recent to least recent.)

-***
+# 2023

 Last updated on May 12, 2023